Free shipping on orders over $99

 Emergency Situations

-Certain symptoms require immediate medical attention.
-Severe allergic reactions to ivermectin, though rare, can occur and may include difficulty breathing, severe dizziness, rapid heartbeat, swelling of the face, lips, tongue, or throat, or severe skin reactions.
-These symptoms constitute medical emergencies requiring immediate treatment.
+Certain symptoms require immediate medical attention and should not be delayed.
+Severe allergic reactions to ivermectin, including difficulty breathing, swelling of the face, lips, tongue, or throat, or widespread hives, constitute medical emergencies requiring immediate emergency services.

 Ongoing Medical Monitoring